snufftapeghost/snufftapeghost/README.md

 always open to c+t (¯^¯)ゞ<br>
 <br>
-i can be a little shy, so i rarely go up to people on my own, but if you interact first id be more than glad to chat (´ ᴗ ` )<br>
+i can be a little shy, so i rarely go up to people on my own, but if you interact first id be more than glad to chat (〃＾▽＾〃)<br>
 <br>
 99% of the time around the area above the bakery - otherwise inside the cave ∠(:3 」∠)_